Cosisety/Roblox-Rewind/PrivacyPolicy.md

 **We do not sell, trade, or transfer your data to anyone.**

-Anonymous usage events (if enabled) are processed by Cloudflare Workers and stored in Cloudflare D1.
+Anonymous usage events (if enabled) and optional game-code payloads are processed by Cloudflare Workers and stored in Cloudflare D1.

 ## Data Deletion